Luis Tejada: Early career

-In December 2013, Tejada returned to Peru where he played with Juan Aurich for two years.
-He joined Universidad César Vallejo.
+In January 2015, Tejada returned to Peru where he played with Juan Aurich for two years and had an excellent spell, scoring 39 goals in 58 appearances.
 On 1 March 2015, Tejada walked off the pitch during a match against Cienciano after being subjected to racist abuse from fans.

 International career

-Tejada made his debut for Panama in a June 2001 friendly match against Trinidad and Tobago and has, as of 1 August 2015, earned a total of 88 caps, scoring 40 goals and making him Panama's all-time record goalscorer just ahead of Blas Pérez.
-He represented his country in 24 FIFA World Cup qualification matches and in March 2005, Tejada scored a goal from an overhead kick against Mexico in a World Cup 2006 qualifying match that gave Panama a 1:1 tie against the CONCACAF giants.
+Tejada made his debut for Panama in a June 2001 friendly against Trinidad and Tobago and, until his international retirement in 2018, earned a total of 108 caps, scoring 43 goals.
+This made him Panama's all-time record goalscorer, just ahead of Blas Pérez.
+Tejada represented his country in 34 FIFA World Cup qualification matches, and in March 2005, he scored a goal from an overhead kick against Mexico in a 2006 World Cup qualifying match to draw Panama level with the CONCACAF giants.
 This goal was voted the best goal of the year by Fox Sports.

 Tejada led Panama to the 2005 CONCACAF Gold Cup final, where they finished as runners-up to the United States.
 He scored three goals to end up as joint top scorer, but unfortunately, he missed his penalty kick in the penalty shoot-out against the United States in the final.
 He was named the Most Valuable Player of the tournament for his efforts.
 Tejada is currently the all-time leading scorer in Panama history.

 Tejada was ejected from the 2015 CONCACAF Gold Cup semi final against Mexico after receiving a red card.

 In May 2018, he was named in Panama's 23-man squad for the 2018 FIFA World Cup in Russia.

+Death

+Tejada died on 28 January 2024 of a suspected heart attack after a pick-up game in his hometown of San Miguelito.
+He was 41 years old.